-Originally from Brampton, ON, Sheldon is in his third-year of PAPM and has been active with SnB since he arrived in Ottawa.
+Originally from Brampton, ON, Sheldon is in his fourth-year of PAPM and has been active with Sock ‘n’ Buskin since he arrived in Ottawa.
 He has served as an actor, singer, writer, director, dramaturg, and stage manager in over 30 school and community theatre productions, and graduated with Merit from Mayfield SS’s Drama Regional Arts Program.
 In 2016, he wrote and co-directed the 9-award-winning show “The Red Road,” about the residential school system, for the Sears Ontario Drama Festival, reflecting his love for Grotowski and Artaud and his belief in theatre as a vehicle for sociopolitical commentary.
-Some notable past SnB credits include John Merrick in “The Elephant Man,” the titular character in SnB’s “Macbeth,” and Donny in SnB’s “Adult Entertainment.”
+Some notable past SnB credits include the titular characters in “The Elephant Man” and “Macbeth,” Donny in “Adult Entertainment,” and directing SnB’s “Fahrenheit 451.”
 He can often be heard talking decolonization, development, and dank memes, and takes great pride in his Brampton hipster grandpa aesthetic.

-Alex Wilson is a fourth year Computer Science student with a passion for theatre and improv, who embodies the phrase “trash can, not trash can’t!”
-When she isn’t coding, you can find her performing as “The Thing From Behind the Furnace” with North of Normal Improv, judging teenage theatre sports, drinking her weight in coffee, and being involved in as many SnB productions as possible.
-She has stage managed a group of wild rhinoceroses and performed as a weird sister, an even weirder sister, and the weirdest lit prof you could ever hope to have.
+Alex Wilson is a fourth? fifth? year Computer Science student with a passion for theatre and improv, who embodies the phrase “trash can, not trash can’t!”
+When she isn’t coding or making giant foam axes, you can find her playing MMOs, judging teenage theatre sports, drinking her weight in coffee, and being involved in as many Sock ‘n’ Buskin productions as possible.
+She has stage managed a group of wild rhinoceroses and performed as a weird dog thing, a weird sister, an even weirder sister, and the weirdest lit prof you could ever hope to have.
 Alex is incredibly excited to return to the board and work towards putting on an incredible season with the friendship company!

 THE ARTISTIC DIRECTORS